parflow/parflow/docs/user_manual/source/files.rst

 ---------------------------

 The ``.pfb`` file format is a binary file format which is used to store ParFlow grid data.
-It is written as BIG ENDIAN binary bit ordering.
+It is written as BIG ENDIAN binary bit ordering :cite:p:`endian`.
 The format for the file is:

 .. container:: list